 At Highgate Hill Doctors we recognise the importance of your skin health and have developed a specialist Skin Cancer Clinic, headed by our specialist skin cancer GP Dr David Carroll (MBBS, FRACGP, Master of Medicine in Skin Cancer).

 Highgate Hill Doctors welcomes Dr Carroll’s wealth of skin cancer experience to the West End, South Brisbane and Highgate Hill area.
 He offers significant surgical experience in the excision of risky moles, skin cancers and other skin tags, cysts and warts.

 Dr Carroll has been focusing on skin cancer treatment since 2003.
 Dr Carroll’s training began with various attachments to some of Brisbane’s best dermatologists and plastic surgeons.
 In 2007 he completed his Master of Medicine (Skin Cancer) at the University of Queensland.

 Since then, skin cancer prevention, diagnosis and treatment has taken up a large part of his practice for the past 15 years.

-Dr Michael Naue and Dr Ellen Rozzis also have an interest in skin cancer and will excise their own skin cancers here as well.
+Dr Michael Naue and Dr Ellen Rozis also have an interest in skin cancer and will excise their own skin cancers here as well.